francelabs/datafari/README.txt

 you just need to mention that you are using it.
 - It combines two renowned Apache projects, namely ManifoldCF and Solr, which gives Datafari a long term vision.

-How to install Datafari :

-+ Pre-Requirements:
+Pre-Requirements:

-- Windows Environment
+- Windows Environment (32 or 64 bits) or Debian Environment (64 bits)
-- Processor : 1GHZ and RAM : 2GB)
+- Processor : 1GHZ and RAM : 2GB
 - Ports 8080 and 5432 are opened

+How to install and  start Datafari :

+You can build the Windows installer with the ant script Datafari/windows/installer/build.xml or Datafari/windows/installer/build.xml for the windows installer.
+You can download both installer from www.datafari.com.

 Start Datafari server with start-datafari.bat.
 Always stop it with stop-datafari.bat.
 You don't have to (but you can) use the init-datafari.bat script if you installed Datafari with the installer.